Far-right politics in Serbia: Serbian Action

 Serbian Action was formed in 2010.
-The organisation had tried to stop the "Propaganda Poster in Nedić's Serbia" forum from being held in 2015, although it had failed.
-Serbian Action had also attended multiple far-right protests; in 2018, it organised a meeting in support of rehabilitation of Milan Nedić.
-The organisation has been described as clerical-fascist, and also as neo-fascist with clerical elements.
-It is staunchly socially conservative, and it opposes LGBT rights; it has accused the LGBT community of spreading "gay propaganda".
+The organisation tried to stop the "Propaganda Poster in Nedić's Serbia" forum from being held in 2015, although it failed.
+Serbian Action has also attended multiple far-right protests; in 2018, it organised a rally in support of rehabilitation of Milan Nedić.
+The organisation has been described as clerical-fascist, as well as neo-fascist with clerical elements.
+It is staunchly socially conservative, and opposes LGBT rights; it has accused the LGBT community of spreading "gay propaganda".
 Serbian Action had previously published several anti-ziganist articles.
 One of its members was arrested in 2014 after calling to lynch Romanis.
 It had also stated its support for monarchism and opposition to capitalism.'

 Serbian Honour

 A self-described humanitarian organisation, Serbian Honour was formed in 2014.
 It has been led by Bojan Stojković since its formation.'
 The organisation also has a branch in Republika Srpska; the branch was previously headed by Igor Bilbija, who was arrested for prostitution and racketeering.'
 Serbian Honour garnered public attention in 2014 after participating in attacks during a football game between Albania and Serbia.
 Three years later, Stojković organised a protest to stop the projection of a documentary movie that showed positive relations between Serbs and Albanians during the Yugoslav Wars.'
 In 2019, members of the Serbian Honour organisation stole a horse from a Romani boy.
 They subsequently video-taped his "re-education" and posted it across social media.
-Serbian Honour had returned the horse to its owners later that year.
+Serbian Honour returned the horse to its owners later that year.

-According to the Business Register Agency (APR), the organisation has been listed as a youth organisation that promotes youth activism, human rights, and conservationism.'
+According to the Business Register Agency (APR), the organisation is listed as a youth organisation that promotes youth activism, human rights, and conservationism.'
 In practice, it has been described as an extremist paramilitary organisation, while the organisation has also promoted militarism and praised convicted war criminals.
-Its members had also promoted homophobia and opposed minority rights.'
+Its members have also promoted homophobia and opposed minority rights.'
 Serbian Honour has been described as a Russian-trained paramilitary organisation.